parsaeisa/Notes/Software engineering/work culture.md

 As a software engineer what should I think about ?

+Give comments on product flows, think about them and try to find holes in it and make it better.

 ## Coding

 - Reading the code of a new project is a skill that you should have. --> You should understand it's layers and go from top (the interface layer) to the bottom.